-In the Automated Solutions segment the average gross profit margin for 2017 stood at 4% (compared to a gross loss in 2016).
-The main factor contributing to the improvement was an increase in the scope of projects in the segment and stabilization of the technical support system for projects in the US.
+In the Automated Solutions segment the average gross profit margin for 2018 was 21% compared to 4% in 2017.
+The main factor contributing to the improvement was a streamlining and reducing production costs in the area of automatic solutions.

 Financing expenses, net